PROBABLYPWNED

 Editorial Standards

 ProbablyPwned is committed to accurate, timely, and responsible cybersecurity journalism.
-This page outlines how we operate, verify information, handle corrections, and why our contributors write under pseudonyms.
+This page outlines how our newsroom operates, how we use AI tools with human review, how we verify information, and how we handle corrections.

-This approach is common in cybersecurity journalism and research.
-What matters is the accuracy of our reporting, the quality of our sources, and our track record—not the real names behind the bylines.
+We attribute coverage to desks, not invented personas.
+What matters is the accuracy of our reporting, the quality of our primary sources, and our track record.

 Source Verification